 Despite most gamers remembering the other The Legend of Zelda video games that came out for the platform, The Legend of Zelda: Four Swords received mostly positive reviews and feedback between critics and fans alike.
 A few years later and the game was once again brought back into the limelight from Nintendo.
 In celebration of The Legend of Zelda’s 25th anniversary, Nintendo decided to release a revamped edition of The Legend of Zelda: Four Swords by making an Anniversary Edition.
 This game was made for the Nintendo DSi and later again for the Nintendo 3DS.

 There were a few small changes made for this edition such as dropping four Link’s for just two.
-Players could switch between the two Link’s when necessary and additionally the game dropped ties with A Link to the Past, which the original was shipped alongside with.
+Players could switch between the two Link’s when necessary and additionally the game dropped ties with A Link to the Past, which the original was shipped alongside.
 Instead, gamers were given two new stages to complete.
 While there are other additional changes made to the game, its core mechanics and story was left intact and best of yet, this game released completely free.

 Gamers could download their copy when it first released for a short few days on the DSi and then once again for a few short days on the 3DS.
 After the time has ended for the free promotion, Nintendo locked the game back into their vault and it has yet to make another appearance.
 The last time we saw the Anniversary Edition available for gamers was back in January of 2014 and it doesn’t look like Nintendo has any plays on bringing it back for gamers to enjoy anytime soon.